haroon-aziz/vibrosense/README.md

 # VibroSense

-Contactless material classification from a single video — not by appearance, but by how a surface **vibrates**.
+Contactless material classification from a single video — not by appearance, but by how a surface vibrates.
 Tap, brush, or lightly excite an object on camera; VibroSense amplifies sub-pixel motion (Eulerian video magnification), extracts a per-region frequency signature, and clusters regions by vibration behavior.
 Wood, metal, plastic, and rubber all ring differently — this reads that difference straight out of RGB video.

 ## Pipeline